nikhilanathani/Classroom-Bot/Results.md

   - The experience of the developers who worked on the lab hasn't been accounted which can make a big difference in the results.
 As it would be much easier for an experienced software developer compared to someone who doesn't have any professional experience.

- - As the experiment was performed virtually, incase of in person experiments, we may see some variation in the results.

- - The experience of the developers who worked on the lab hasn't been accounted which can make a big difference in the results.
-As it would be much easier for an experienced software developer compared to someone who doesn't have any professional experience.

- - As the experiment was performed virtually, incase of in person experiments, we may see some variation in the results.
+ - As the experiment was performed virtually, we may see some variation in the results incase of in person experiments.

 ---